-Did I mention these were easy?
+These Oreo Cakester bats and spiders are easy.
 I mean, really, really easy.
 So easy I felt a little guilty.
-I used the same chocolate piping method from these spider pops to make chocolate bat wings and spider legs and just stuck the wings and legs into the sides of Oreo Cakesters.
+I used the same chocolate piping method from these chocolate spider pops to make chocolate bat wings and spider legs and just stuck the wings and legs into the sides of Oreo Cakesters.
 Add a stick, and that’s it.

 I made a spider, too.
 Even easier.

 And there are those candy eyes again.
 I promise, come Halloween, I’ll put them away.
 (Of course, Santa and Rudolph have eyes…)

 *Find the lollipop sticks, decorating bag and candy eyes in the craft store.

 step one: make your bat wings and spider legs

 Line a baking tray with wax paper.
 Place chocolate chips (work with about 1/2 cup at a time) in a decorating bag and melt the chocolate in the microwave: Microwave at 70 percent power for 1 minute, then at 30 second intervals, massaging the chocolate chips periodically, until the chips are almost completely melted.
 Massage the chips in the bag until totally melted.
 (Yes, I copied my own instructions from the chocolate spider pops, and even used the same drawing.)

 Line a baking tray with wax paper, snip 1/4 inch from the tip of the decorating bag, twist the bag above the melted chocolate, and pipe bat wings (about two inches across) and a bunch of lines for spider legs.